namigabbasov/Publications/README.md

 # **Publications Repository**

 ## **Overview**
-This repository serves as a centralized location for replication files and supplementary materials associated with research papers published in peer-reviewed journals.
+This repository serves as a centralized location for replication files and supplementary materials associated with my research papers published in peer-reviewed journals.
 Replication files and materials are moved here from the "Research Projects" repository or directly uploaded once a research paper is published.

 ---